jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-multiconfig.md

 To have different config for each guest, each will need its own config file similar to guest.conf, ensuring TMPDIR is set to a different path, and everything between `---Guest Config Start---` and `---Guest Config End---` will need to be duplicated.
+Ensure that the name of the multiconfig conf file does not contain any hyphens (-), since this will create errors when it becomes part of a function name.

 Any copies of variables that start `MC_GUEST` must be altered to avoid collisions (e.g. `MC_GUEST_2_*`), and the name of the conf file must also